Bangkok Temple Dress Code

 Sandals or flip flops are allowed.

-There are the pants and sarong for rent 30THB/1piece at the front of the Grand Palace and The Emerald Buddha Image Temple incase you do not want to carry your pants.
+Alternatively there are the pants and sarong for rent 50THB/1piece at the front of the Grand Palace and The Emerald Buddha Image Temple incase you do not want to carry your pants.

 Dress Code for main Ayutthaya Temples: